krycha99/UrList/README.md

 <h1>UrList</h1>
 UrList is a simple application for adding movies and series and tracking your progress with it.
-Created using the laravel framework.
+Created using the Laravel framework.
 Database with included examples is named "urlist.sql".

 Preview: